- Home

 “To live is the rarest thing in the world.
 Most people just exist”

-People of all ages will have some sort of hope or dream.
+People of all ages have hopes and dreams.
 Children might hope for their favourite toy for Christmas, or dream about what they want to be when they grow up.
-People in their 20s might dream about having a family or getting a foot in the door of their first real career.
+People in their 20s might dream about having a family or getting promoted at work.

-If you’re in your 50s then you might dream about travelling the world, or starting a completely new career.
-These goals or dreams – whether we realise it or not – are what help us get out of bed every day and keep going, even when it can feel like a struggle.
+If you’re in your 50s, maybe you dream about travelling the world, or starting down a new career path.
+These goals or dreams – whether we realise it or not – are what help us get out of bed every day and keep going, even when it feels like a struggle.
 They’re also the reason why when we fail or when things don’t go to plan, we’re able to dust ourselves off and try again.

 This is where a vision board can be helpful.
-It might feel like all you’re really doing is making a pretty collage – but what you’re actually doing is confirming and realising your goals, so that you can start to believe that they’re possible and move towards them.
+It might feel like all you’re really doing is making a pretty collage – but what you’re actually doing is confirming and realising your goals, so that you can believe they’re possible and move towards them.

 Sometimes we have a vague goal in mind but aren’t sure exactly what we want to achieve.
-Or we’re afraid to delve too deeply into our dreams if they feel too far away because this can be disheartening.
-But because creating a vision board requires you to put something tangible down on paper, it forces you to clarify your goals and work out what you really want to achieve.
+Or we’re afraid to delve too deeply into our dreams if they feel impossible because this can be disheartening.
+But, because creating a vision board requires you to put something tangible down on paper, it forces you to clarify your goals and work out what you really want to achieve.

-Your vision board might provoke different emotions and reactions each time you look at it – which can help you to realise, adjust, and explore your dreams even further.
-For example, there might be some ideas on your board that you never grow tired of, no matter how many times you look at and consider them.
+Your vision board might provoke different emotions and reactions each time you look at it – which can help you to realise, adjust, and explore your dreams further.
+For example, there might be some ideas on your board that you never grow tired of, no matter how many times you consider them.
 If anything, the excitement grows.

 Once we achieve a goal, we often come up with new ones to challenge ourselves further, so your board will never be finished – which is one of the beauties of it.